Unitarizing non-relativistic scattering: Introduction

 The paper is structured as follows.
 Starting with the unitarity relation, in \cref{sec:Unitarity}, we reproduce the bounds on elastic and inelastic processes and extract the anti-Hermitian part of the self-energy kernel.
-In \cref{sec:Resummation} we review the unitarization formalism of Ref.~\cite{Flores:2024sfy}, provide additional justification for the anti-Hermitian kernel from the continuity equation and LSZ reduction, and extend the formalism to systematically incorporate possible non-analyticities and non-convergence of inelastic amplitudes, exhibiting a renormalization procedure for the latter case in \cref{sec:Renormalization}.
-In \cref{sec:Jost}, we incorporate bound states into the unitarization scheme, using the Jost function formalism.
-In \cref{sec:OpticalPotential}, we review the optical potential via the Feshbach projection, from where we derive, in a third way, the anti-Hermitian self-energy kernel in terms of inelastic amplitudes.
-We conclude in \cref{sec:Discussion} by discussing the implications of this work, with a focus on dark-matter-motivated examples.
-For convenience, \cref{app:Math} collects useful mathematical proofs and identities, while \cref{app:Notation} compiles the notation used in this document with references to the defining equations.
+In \cref{sec:OpticalPotential}, we review the optical potential via the Feshbach projection, from which we derive, in a second way, the anti-Hermitian self-energy kernel in terms of inelastic amplitudes, as well as its Hermitian counterpart generated by inelastic vertices.
+In \cref{sec:Jost}, we review the analytic properties of wavefunctions of Hermitian potentials, introducing the Jost function formalism that allows us to incorporate bound states into the unitarization scheme of the next section.
+In \cref{sec:Resummation}, we deduce the anti-Hermitian kernel in a third way, using the continuity equation and LSZ reduction.
+We review the unitarization formalism of Ref.~\cite{Flores:2024sfy} and extend it to systematically incorporate possible non-analyticities and non-convergence of inelastic amplitudes.
+Two renormalization prescriptions for non-convergent amplitudes are presented and compared in \cref{sec:Renorm}.
+We conclude in \cref{sec:Discussion} by summarizing the methodology and discussing the implications of this work, with a focus on dark-matter-motivated examples.
+For convenience, \cref{app:Math} collects useful mathematical proofs and identities, while \cref{app:Notation} compiles the notation used in this document, with references to the defining equations.